top of page

 PAMELA STATZ

-Pamela grew up in Wisconsin and attended UW Madison earning degrees in Journalism and History.
-Pamela has worked in media and advertising for Lucasfilm, WIRED, Nike, and Wieden+Kennedy.
-She is the author of THORN CITY (Ooligan Press).
-She has seen Point Break one hundred and thirty seven times.
+Pamela grew up in Wisconsin and attended UW Madison.
+She has worked in web development, media and advertising for Lucasfilm, WIRED, Nike, and Wieden+Kennedy, as well as numerous freelance clients including Gloria Steinem and PBS Frontline/WORLD.
+Pamela is the author of the Portland-based thriller Thorn City (Ooligan Press), and has seen Point Break one hundred and thirty seven times.

 FESTIVAL JUDGES